mtognela/cloudflare-ddns/README.md

 "1"                         | dsc CF_IS_ENTERPRISE - # 1 if you are an Enterprise customer, 0 otherwise
 ```
 #### How to run the secret script
-If you are on a un*x system:
+If you are on a Un*x system:
 ```bash
 sudo sh secret/secret.sh
 ```